alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 > AWS Amplify is the fastest and easiest way to develop and deploy reliable and scalable mobile/web applications on AWS {: .prompt-tip }

-I used **Amplify Hosting** for the following reasons (there are more, but the following are the important to me):
+I used **Amplify Hosting** for the following reasons (there are more, but the following are important to me):

 - Serverless (uses S3 and CloudFront behind the scenes)
 - Integrates with my existing code in GitHub